notpresident35/awesome-learn-gamedev/README.md

 [Game Developer (previously known as Gamasutra)](https://www.gamedeveloper.com/) - A site filled with post-mortems, gamedev news, blog posts, and other articles with a focus on game developers and their communities.

-[Rami Ismail](https://ltpf.ramiismail.com) - A blog by a seasoned developer, business person, and consultant with sound advice.

 [Papers Please Devlog](https://fguillen.github.io/PapersPleaseDevlogScrap/) - Posts from the development of Papers Please.